Bon Accord, Queensland: Geography

 The locality is bounded to the north-west and west by the Burnett River.

-The Bon Accord Wetherton Road enters the locality from the south (Gayndah) and exits to the north (Wetherton).
+The Bon Accord Wetheron Road enters the locality from the south (Gayndah) and exits to the north (Wetherton).

 The predominant land use is grazing on native vegetation with some crop growing near the Burnett River and its tributary Barambah Creek.

 History

 Bon Accord Provisional School opened about September 1901.
 It became Bon Accord State School on 1 January 1909.
 Due to low attendances, it closed about May 1922.
 It was located on the eastern bank of Barambah Creek immediately north of the Bon Accord Wetheron Road (approx 25.58122°S 151.66291°E).